 Serpent Mound in Ohio for instance, is a giant earthwork shaped like a serpent with an oval in its mouth (aligned with summer solstice).

-In their book, The Path of the Spiritual Sun, Belsebuub and Angela Pritchard draw a parallel with similar sites in other parts of the world, such as the ancient serpent mount of Loch Nell in Scotland (aligned to summer solstice).
+In their book, The Path of the Spiritual Sun, Belsebuub and Lara Atwood draw a parallel with similar sites in other parts of the world, such as the ancient serpent mount of Loch Nell in Scotland (aligned to summer solstice).
 They share that:

 There are other serpent mounds in Scotland and Ireland.
 At least one dated to around 2,000 BC used fire burnt stones, which were also apparently used in the building of the serpent mound in Ohio.
 The oval at the heads of these serpents may have represented the sun, thus forming the same symbol of a serpent with a sun disk on its head found throughout Egypt.